makisgrammenos/stroke-prediction/Readme.md

 Both models are trained with the publicly available  [stroke prediction](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) dataset on Kaggle.
 Then I created a simple REST API service with Flask to serve the models predictions based on HTTP requests

+## About the data

+### One-Hot encoding
+One-Hot Encoding has been applied on the dataset.All non-binary discrete features (N) have been "split" into N  columns containing binary values representing whether  a feature exist in the data sample

+### Oversampling
+As the data are imbalanced, oversampling has been applied to balance the dataset  (smote method)
 ## Deep Neural Network

 This is a simple dense neural network created with keras running on top of tensorflow.
 The model uses a tensor with size (19.1) as input,